LLNL/units/docs/user-guide/user_defined_units.rst

 Notes on units and threads
 ----------------------------
-The user defined units usage is an atomic variable but the modification of the user defined library are not thread safe, so if threads are needed make all the changes in one thread before using it in other threads.
-The disable and enable functions trigger an atomic variable that enables the use of user defined units in the string translation functions.  disableUserDefinedUnits() also turns off the ability specify new user defined units but does not erase those already defined.
+The user defined units usage flag is an atomic variable but the modification of the user defined library are not thread safe, so if threads are needed make all the changes in one thread before using it in other threads, or protect the calls with a separate mutex.
+The disable and enable functions trigger an atomic variable that enables the use of user defined units in the string translation functions.  disableUserDefinedUnits() also turns off the ability to specify new user defined units but does not erase those already defined.